9:00 AM–6:30 PM Maison Française East Gallery, Buell Hall

 • What can we learn from the approaches of civil liability law, criminal law, economics, history and philosophy?

-9 a.m. – 12 :30 a.m.
-MORNING (Chair: Pierre-André CHIAPPORI, E. Rowan and Barbara Steinschneider Professor of Economics, Director of The French House, Columbia University)
+9:30 a.m. - 12 :30 a.m.
+Chair: Pierre-André CHIAPPORI, E. Rowan and Barbara Steinschneider Professor of Economics, Columbia University

 - The Perception of the "Value" of the Victim by the Judicial Authorities in the Initiation and Conduct of Criminal Proceedings and of the Greater or Lesser Compassion of the Magistrate